j-jorge/tunnel/release/ReadMe.txt

 == Tunnel ==

-Copyright © 2013 Stuffomatic®.
+Copyright Â© 2013 StuffomaticÂ®.
 All rights reserved.

 Thank you for playing Tunnel.
 Here are some information you may find interesting.

 == System requirements ==